Good Batting Averages for 13u Baseball | Plate Crate | Plate Crate Skip to next element

 2. Analyze Game Performance

 Encourage players to review their game performances.
 Understanding what worked and what didn’t can help them make necessary adjustments.
-For example, if a player consistently strikes out looking, they may need to focus on being more aggressive early in the count.

 3. Develop a Routine